 With this as a guide, each president is committed to helping clubs increase their service and as a result, their impact on our local and global communities.

-The international president’s programmes and initiatives will focus on four key elements of Lions International that are important to
+The international president’s programmes and initiatives will focus on four key elements of Lions International that are important to the association forward.

 These elements are moving membership forward, increasing leadership development, promoting the fellowship of Lions and sharing the Lions stories.